artkulak/telegram_categorization/README.md

 Also, you can put your test files in `test-data` directory and use its symlink in the `libtgcat-tester/build` for testing purposes.

+## Models

+All trained models are in `submission.zip` branch, the only model which is not there is fasttext language model, it can be downloaded [here](https://fasttext.cc/docs/en/language-identification.html)

 ## Build